Rebekah Vardy: Personal life

-Vardy was born in Norwich and claims she was abused as a child and made homeless at 15.
-In her 2023 Channel 4 documentary Rebekah Vardy: Jehovah's Witnesses And Me, Vardy claimed the abuse had been covered up by leaders of the Jehovah's Witnesses community of which she was a member.

-Her parents Carlos and Alison divorced when she was 11 and she moved from city to city, living in Norwich, Reading and Oxford.
-Vardy's father, Carlos Miranda, was born in Madeira, making Vardy half-Portuguese.
+Relationships and children

 At 17, Vardy met electrician Mark Godden.
 They later married in Mexico, but split in 2003.

 Vardy married Steve Clarke, a 59-year-old timeshare company boss, in 2005, and got divorced the following year.

 In 2014, working as a nightclub promoter, Vardy organised footballer Jamie Vardy's 27th-birthday party.
-She then got pregnant three months later.
+She then fell pregnant three months later.
 The Vardys married on 25 May 2016 at Peckforton Castle in Cheshire.

 Vardy has five children: a daughter (born 2005) and a son (born 2010) fathered by footballer Luke Foster, and a daughter (born 2014), a son (born 2017), and a daughter (born 2019) with her third husband, Jamie Vardy.
 She is stepmother to Jamie's daughter from a previous relationship.